-The wave breaking detection process begins with the contouring of PV on the isentropic surface of interest at a 0.5-pvu interval over all values of PV present on the surface.
-Although the full observed range of PV is contoured for completeness, most breaks at 350 K are detected over the narrower range $1.5 \le PV \le 7$ pvu.
-At each PV value, constructed contours are ordered by length and the longest circumpolar contour is retained, with the circumpolar requirement preventing analysis of isolated pockets of high- or low-PV air not associated with wave breaking.
-Portions of two circumpolar contours are shown in each panel of Fig. 1 with other contours suppressed for clarity.
+The wave-breaking detection process begins with contouring PV on the isentropic surface of interest at 0.5-PVU (1 PVU $\equiv 10^{-6}$ m2 s-1 K kg-1) intervals over all values of PV present on the surface.
+Although the full observed range of PV is contoured for completeness, most breaks at 350 K are detected over the narrower range $1.5 \leq PV \leq 7$ PVU.
+At each PV value, constructed contours are ordered by length, and the longest circumpolar contour is retained, with the circumpolar requirement preventing an analysis of isolated pockets of high- or low-PV air not associated with wave breaking.
+Portions of two circumpolar contours are shown in each panel of Fig. 1, with other contours suppressed for clarity.